AshleyDumaine/BranchAndBound/README.md

 than some other instances generated by the Python instance generator that resulted in less nodes.
 However, as noted above, fixing the heap size significantly reduced the node count.

+##Conclusion
+Overall, the best approach was to use a combination of dynamic programming and branch and bound as they both yield an optimal solution and work well in certain cases.
+Although it is difficult to predict which cases a certain algorithm will excel, a generalization was made for this assignment that as long as capacity * items < 5,000,000, dynamic programming will yield a fairly quick answer while in the other cases, branch and bound is the best bet.